GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 For the purpose of this documentation a few definitions are needed:

 #.
-"Standard *GMT* program" refers to one of the traditional stand-alone
+"Standard GMT program" refers to one of the traditional stand-alone
-   command-line executables known to all *GMT* users, e.g., :doc:`blockmean`, :doc:`psxy`,
+   command-line executables known to all GMT users, e.g., :doc:`blockmean`, :doc:`psxy`,
    :doc:`grdimage`, etc. Prior to version 5,
-   these were the only *GMT* executables available.
+   these were the only GMT executables available.

-#. "\ *GMT* module" refers to the function in the *GMT* API library that
+#. "\ GMT module" refers to the function in the GMT API library that
-   is responsible for all the action taken by the corresponding *GMT* program.
+   is responsible for all the action taken by the corresponding GMT program.
 All such modules are given the same name as the corresponding program but carry the prefix ``GMT_``, e.g., ``GMT_blockmean``.

-#. "\ *GMT* application" refers to a new application written by any
+#. "\ GMT application" refers to a new application written by any
-   developer and may call one or more *GMT* functions to create a new *GMT*-compatible executable.
+   developer and may call one or more GMT functions to create a new GMT-compatible executable.

 #.
 In the API description that follows we will use the type ``int`` to
    mean a 4-byte integer.
 All integers used in the API are 4-byte integers with the exception of one function where a longer integer is used.
 Since different operating systems have their own way of defining 8-byte integers we use C99’s ``int64_t`` for this purpose;
-   it is guaranteed to yield the correct type that the *GMT* function expect.
+   it is guaranteed to yield the correct type that the GMT function expect.

-In version 5, the standard *GMT* programs are themselves specific but overly simple examples of *GMT* applications that only call the single *GMT* function they are associated with.
+In version 5, the standard GMT programs are themselves specific but overly simple examples of GMT applications that only call the single GMT function they are associated with.
 However, some programs such as :doc:`pslegend`, :doc:`gmtconvert`,
 :doc:`grdblend`,
 :doc:`grdfilter` and others call several modules.